Looking to get away during social distancing? Telluride is the right ticket.

-Nothing beats easy ski-in/ski-out accommodations and the Mountain Lodge Telluride (mountainlodgetelluride.com) is ideal for the skiing or snowboarding family.
+Nothing beats easy ski-in/ski-out accommodations and the Mountain Lodge Telluride is ideal for the skiing or snowboarding family.
 The spacious multi-room condo units are surrounded by the ski slopes of the lower mountain (along a green run) so beginners and experts alike can simply strap in and go.
+Since they are self-sufficient, they are ideal for social distancing.
 The full kitchen in the condo makes popping in for lunch a snap to maximize time on the slopes.
 For non- or first-time skiing or riding members of the party, it’s an easy walk up to the free Intercept Gondola which provides direct access to the Telluride Mountain Village Center, where the ski and ride school is located as well as shopping, dining, and other activities.

 Cover photo courtesy Visit Telluride